Summary: in this tutorial, you’ll learn about the Tkinter Checkbox widget and how to use it effectively.

 Code language: Python (python)

-argument specifies the window that you want to place the checkbox.
+argument specifies the master widget that you want to place the checkbox. - The

 options.